tlevine/dada.pink/configuring-web-servers/index.md

 Come up with examples of what you want to happen when you open the website.
 Answer the following questions for each example.

-* What URL do I type into my browser?
+1. What URL do I type into my browser?
 This should be the full URL, not just the domain name.
-* Should I get redirected to a different URL?
+2. Should I get redirected to a different URL?
 If yes, to what URL?
-* If I shouldn't be redirected, what file or application should be served?
+3. If I shouldn't be redirected, what file or application should be served?
    * If it's a file, there's a good chance that it will have an extension like "html", "php", "js", or "css".
    * Applications are really files too, so determine the directory or file that the application is in and mention what languages and libraries it uses.

+To show the example to other people, you can probably just write out your answers to the questions.
+You can sometimes make your answer more concise by omitting question two.
+If the answer to the second question is "no", you don't have to mention redirects; by answering the third question, you imply that there should be no redirect.

 If the behavior you desire is more complicated, you must still include these things.
 After that, you should add further explanation of what you want.